 In the form builder, you can make any field optional by turning off the Required option:

 If you really need to have lots of fields, you can make a multi-step form.
 Quicksprout research suggests that multi-step forms can lead to a 300% increase in conversions.

 In WPForms, you can easily create a multi-step form by dragging page breaks onto the form builder window:

 Now WPForms will display a progress bar at the top of your form:

 This simple trick makes long forms easy to fill out and less intimidating.

 Think about swapping large fields for shorter ones too.
 For example, instead of a full address field, you could have a country dropdown list.

-You can also make it easier for visitors to full out your forms by auto populating some of the fields.
+You can also make it easier for visitors to fill out your forms by auto-populating some of the fields.